Iterable

 message_id,template_id,campaign_id) where available.

-Security & Privacy
+Security & privacy

-Section titled “Security & Privacy”- Join and attribution happen inside your workspace.
+Section titled “Security & privacy”- Join and attribution happen inside your workspace.
 Only the scrubbed columns above are exported/shared.

 - Keep your org’s S3 prefix isolated; we grant write only to that prefix.